saidgarcia19/SG-AngularChallenge/README.md

   - How to install dependencies
   - How to run in development
 - Use mock data as returned data from server, i.e, transform data to use a stream (rxjs or something else)
+- A form to create a new member

 ## Nice to have